maucopa/clustering-spain-provinces/README.md

-# Grouping of Spain pronvices based on socio-economic data
+# Grouping of Spain provinces based on socio-economic data

 We will be working with a database of socio-economic information from the provinces of Spain.
 Our project involves conducting an exploratory analysis, calculating covariance and correlation matrices both numerically and graphically to identify linearly correlated variables.